 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

 Features: Courses blend theory and practice — often "adopting" agencies to give students hands-on experience in public service.
 Students seek internship opportunities to match their career path as well as to help public service entities.

-The M.P.A. with a concentration in General Public Administration prepares students for careers in public service and public administration such as city manager, consultant, or urban planner.
+The MPA with a concentration in General Public Administration prepares students for careers in public service and public administration such as city manager, consultant or urban planner.

 - Study the impact of Judeo-Christian values in U.S. political history, structures of the U.S. Government and the influential thinkers who guided the U.S. experiment.

 - Study the components of a Christian worldview, and compare these components to the philosophical underpinnings of competing worldviews.